swiftlang/event-fosdem/README.md

-# Swift DevRoom FOSDEM 2024 - Call for Proposals
+# Swift @ FOSDEM Websote
-Repo for coordinating the Swift DevRoom at FOSDEM
+Repo for coordinating Swift activities at FOSDEM

 Please use [GitHub Pages](https://swiftlang.github.io/event-fosdem) to render this content.